quicsharp/quicsharp/README.md

 ![Connection establishment](media/connection-establishment.gif)

-N.B.: In the client sample, to quicsharp logs are now written in a seperate log file, but in the server sample they are still printed in the console.
+> N.B.: after this capture was taken, `sample/Client` was updated and now sends log lines to a file (to avoid conflicts with user input in the console).
+Server logs are still printed in the console.

 Using Wireshark, we can see that two packets were transmitted: one from the client to the server to initiate the connection, and a response from the server.